 Dynamic search ads

-Booth defined dynamic search ads as “old but gold,” giving marketers the ability to plan for searches that have not occurred yet.
+Booth defined dynamic search ads as “old but gold,” giving digital marketers the ability to plan for searches that have not occurred yet.

-15 per cent of Google searches are still unique, so marketers need a way to target consumers that will allow them to find the product they’re looking for, even if we don’t know that they’re looking yet.
+15 per cent of Google searches are still unique, so digital marketers need a way to target consumers that will allow them to find the product they’re looking for, even if we don’t know that they’re looking yet.

 Dynamic Search Ads targets relevant searches automatically based on the your website and uses headlines that are customised to consumer’s actual searches.